studio51/gridlecss/README.md

 # GridleCSS

-We created GridleCSS for another side project we're currently working on, which you should totally check! :D
+We created GridleCSS for [Booqmark.it], a side project we're currently working on.
+You should totally check it! :D

-[Booqmark.it]

 With booqmark.it we've used Bootstrap and it did a great job, until we started creating the UI, like most websites this day, we've approached a flat style.
-We found Bootstrap inadequate for creating the UI we wanted.. so we've created our own.
+We found Bootstrap inadequate for creating the UI we wanted.. so we've created our own framework, with flex.

 ## Features

 | Responsive  | Fluid | Offsets | Nested | Auto Width | Alignments | Distributed | Reversed | Reordering | Masonry |
 | ----------- | ----- | ------- | ---- | ------ | --------- | ------------ | -------- | ---------- | ----- | ----- |

+## Customization

+`grid/gridlecss.scss` has variables that can be customized and it's also, poorly, documented.

 ## Components

-At the moment we don't have any components nor do we think we'll ever add any in this repository.
-GridleCSS was only created as a grid.
+At the moment we don't have any components nor do we think we'll ever add any in this repository( please read bellow ).
+GridleCSS was only created as a grid not as a replacement for Bootstrap or Foundation.

-If you do whish to create components, do a pull request and we'll keep them in separate branches until we decide what's the best way to showcase them as a whole.
+However, we do accept pull requests for components.
+For now we will keep them in separate branches untill we decide what's the best way to showcase both GridleCSS and components.

 ## Installation